BMW Airhead Charging System & AGM batteries

 Here’s another opportunity to mistreat your AGM battery.
 There is nothing smart and everything suspicious about a lack of specification.
 In chosing a battery charger/tender, I avoided ones that have an AGM setting but don’t tell you the corresponding setpoint.
 Different AGM battery manufactureres recommend different maximum charging voltages ( I also don’t buy batteries that lack this sort of specification) so if you really want to optimise your battery’s charging regime – and life – then the charger should ideally match.

-Chargers that lump ‘Pb’ and AGM in the same setting are clearly not adequately catering for AGM!
+Chargers that lump ‘Pb’ (flooded cell lead acid) and AGM in the same setting are clearly not adequately catering for AGM!
 There are quite a few of them.